 This seems intuitive, but you’d be surprised at how quickly a project can be put on hold, simply because you didn’t know about someone’s vacation time.
 Do yourself a favor, and plan ahead for it.

 During the agency search process, it’s totally normal to get swept away by the idea of finally getting the help you’ve been looking for.
 That’s ok!
 Just make sure both teams are absolutely clear on not only what your goals are, but what a successful partnership looks like, too.
 You’d be surprised at how different those two things can be.

-That might seem abstract, so try this mental exercise: what would you and your marketing agency have to accomplish for you to brag about the results to everyone you know?
+That might seem abstract, so try this mental exercise: what would you and your consultancy or agency have to accomplish for you to brag about the results to everyone you know?